shopware5/devdocs/source/developers-guide/elasticsearch/index.md

     //...
 }
 ```

-The `Shopware_SearchBundle_Collect_Criteria_Request_Handlers` event allows to register an additional `CriteriaRequestHandler`.
+The `Shopware_SearchBundle_Collect_Criteria_Request_Handlers` event allows you to register an additional `CriteriaRequestHandler`.
 By registering the `Shopware_SearchBundleES_Collect_Handlers` it is possible to register additional handlers for the `SearchBundleES`.
 Each criteria part should have its own handler class.
 First, the plugin has to add the new criteria parts into the criteria for listings.
-This will be handled in the `CriteriaRequestHandler`, which is called if a Criteria class should be generated with the request parameters:
+This will be handled in the `CriteriaRequestHandler`, which is called if a Criteria class must be generated with the request parameters:

 ```php
 <?php